Use this Banana Pancake Recipe to cozy up this holiday season with a big plate of Banana Nut Pancakes smothered with maple syrup and toasted pecans.

 I love this season so much, but too often I have crammed it with so much stuff that I arrive at Christmas exhausted and out of breath.
 That’s not what I want.
 All the parties and pretty decorations and perfectly wrapped presents are worthless if I’m too tired and stressed out to enjoy them.
 So this year, I’m dropping out of the race and choosing snuggles instead.
 I’m trading the rush for rest and reflection, the busy mornings for pancakes and PJs.

-These banana pancakes really are something special.
+Enter this Banana Pancake Recipe.
+These banana nut pancakes really are something special.
 Banana slices are nestled into sizzling butter and covered in my fluffy buttermilk pancake batter.
 The pancakes puff and bubble, such a lovely sight.
 When they’re flipped, the bananas are soft and caramelized and impossibly sweet.
 I serve them up with plenty of real maple syrup, fresh banana slices, and toasty pecans.
-I also like to add a spread–either peanut butter or Biscoff (the biscoff is my FAVORITE)–because it’s the holidays, and the holidays deserve a spread.
+I also like to add a spread–either peanut butter, this Honey Pecan Cream Cheese Spread, or Biscoff (the biscoff is my FAVORITE)–because it’s the holidays, and the holidays deserve a spread.